edgar-demeude/GANMotion/README.md

 - `data/` — example videos and saved checkpoints (check for `.pth` files in `data/Dance/`).
 - `exportedDances/` — generated result videos (examples for Nearest, GenVanilla, GenGAN outputs).

+**⚠️ Important:** Model weight files (`.pth` checkpoints in `data/Dance/`) are not included in this repository as they exceed 100 MB.
+You will need to train the models yourself using the provided training scripts or obtain them separately before running inference.

 ## Requirements
 - Python 3.8+ (tested with 3.8/3.9)
 - PyTorch (match your CUDA version) and torchvision